 Supporting IAM Transitions

 Identity federation can also be used as a transition strategy for IAM.
-It can facilitate transitioning from multiple decentralized source user directories to a single centralized target user directory.
+It can facilitate transitioning from multiple decentralized source user directories to a single, centralized target user directory.
 In this case passwords will be provisioned.
 Once all the accounts are eventually migrated, you may decide to disconnect these federated identity providers governing the distributed directories from the ecosystem.

 WSO2 Identity Server is an open source IAM product distributed under the Apache 2.0 license.
-It possesses a powerful identity management and identity federation framework, which gives it the ability to play any role of an identity broker, as described in this article, in a federated identity management arrangement.
+It possesses a powerful identity management and identity federation framework, which gives it the ability to play any role of an identity broker, as described in this article, in a federated identity management system.